SunzidHassan/my_bot/README.md

 msg.linear.x = 0.01
 msg.angular.z = 0.05
 ```
 Change the values (stay within 0-1).
 Stop the program my_bot_subpub by pressing `ctrl+c` and run it again.
-Notice anything different?
+Notice any changes in robot's movement?